 The IELTS Reading Test lasts for 60 minutes.
 In that time you have to answer 40 questions based on 3 texts.
 Find out how the IELTS Reading Test is scored, the key reading skills you need to develop, how to complete the test and the most common question types in this article.

 The IELTS Writing Test lasts for 60 minutes.
-In that time you have to complete two tasks: Academic Writing Task 1 is a description and Task 2 is an opinion essay.
-In this article, find out the common task types for both Task 1 and Task 2, as well as what you have to include in each essay.
+In that time you have to complete two tasks: Academic Writing Task 1 is a description and General Training Task 1 is a letter.
+Task 2 is an opinion essay for both general training and academic writing.
+In this article, find out the common task types for both Task 1 and Task 2, as well as what you have to include in each answer.